yuting89830/IMVFX_final/PoseEstimation/README.txt

 This code is from the paper "OpenPose: Real-time Multi-Person 2D Pose Estimation using Part Affinity Fields" presented at CVPR 2017.

 ### Execution Steps ###
+1.unzip every zipped files in "./bin" folder.

-1.Place the original image or video into this folder: .\PoseEstimation\examples\media
+2.Place the original image or video into this folder: .\PoseEstimation\examples\media

-2.Then, use the following command to run the code for multi-person pose estimation.
+3.Then, use the following command to run the code for multi-person pose estimation.

 ```
 cd .\PoseEstimation